Earlier this year, I was with an executive who was proudly showing me the Power Point presentation he had prepared for an upcoming strategic offsite.

 Here's the checklist:

-The From/To Slide: The dead giveaway on this one is the big huge arrow moving from left to right at the top of the slide.
+The dead giveaway on this one is the big huge arrow moving from left to right at the top of the slide.
 Then you have two columns of matched bullet points that tell the audience what the organization is moving away from and moving to.
 You know, things like moving from working in silos to working across boundaries.

 The Table of Strategic Initiatives Slide: The classic version of this stinky slide is a table with five to seven columns with the title of a strategic initiative in the top row of each column.
 The titles are usually no bigger than a 16 pt. font because it's hard to get that much text in with a bigger font.
 The rest of each column is filled up with an indeterminate amount of bulleted action steps that support the initiative.
 Those are usually in 10 or 12 pt. font because there's even more to squeeze in.